blackroytech/blackroytech.github.io/README.md

 **Course Outcomes Achieved**

 With this enhancement, I showcased my ability to design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution while managing the trade-offs involved in design choices.
+I also demonstrated an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals.
 I implemented a solution to handle increasing data and the risk of duplicate entires.
 I optimized my application choosing a HashMap structure for efficient data retreival.

-I also demonstrated my abilt

 **UML Diagram**